narramadan/gotchas/Maven_Commands_for_Reference.md

 * `mvn clean` - Remove the target directory with all the build data before starting so that it is fresh
 * `mvn clean install` - Use this command to invoke the clean lifecycle and the build lifecycle.
 * `mvn clean deploy` - Use this command to cleanly build and deploy artifacts into the shared repository
+* `mvn install -Dmaven.test.skip=true` - Use this command to skip compiling and invoking tests during build phase

 ## Build Lifecycle Phases
 * `mvn validate` - Validate the project is correct and all necessary information is available